Loka1995/Fidenz-OOP-Assignment/README.md

    `getAreaOfBorder()` method has been used.
 (This will reduce the extra loop used in the previous programme)
 4. **Function** functional interface has been introduced to avoid code duplications in the functions mentioned in number 2.

+# Changes to the Programme(2).
+1. **Square** class was removed from the package.
+It was noted that the class was redundant since square was a special case of rectangle.